 Globally, there is move to electric vehicles.
 Apart from minor rubber tyre particles they are virtually emission free.They are also about 80% efficient.
 If, however, their electricity is from fossil-fuelled power stations, their emissions are similar to year 2020 petrol-fuelled (or hybrid) vehicles.

-Updated 2020 Electric vehicle hybrids Electric vehicle hybrids are powered by either or both electricity and fossil fuel.
+Updated 2020 Electric hybrid vehicle Electric hybrid vehicles are powered by either or both electricity and fossil fuel.
 They are far from new.
 In 1898, Ferdinand Porsche developed a hybrid car (the Lohner-Porsche).
 Its petrol engine ran a generator powering electric...

 Charging your electric car at home or work is already totally feasible from a standard grid connection.
 Many already do so.
 Small electric cars, such as a Nissan Leaf, require a usually existing standard 230 volt ac 15 amp power point and a power cable that plugs into the car’s on-board charge.